Vaibhav-1911/Capstone/README.md

 #### - Training a neural network model to identify instances of emergency using live audio.
 ##### - We aim to develop a system that can accurately detect emergency situations using audio data, with the goal of contributing to more effective early warning systems and improving emergency response times.

+### EDA Findings

+#### Identifying ways to differentiate between emergency and non-emergency audio signals

+#### Zero Crossing Rate:

+##### Looking at the zero crossing rate of audio samples brought us to the conclusion that it is not an ideal measure for differentiating between Emergency and Non-Emergency sounds.
+There is no pattern that identifies exclusive rates of sign change between emergency and non-emergency audio.

+#### Mel Spectrograms:

+##### By looking at the Mel Spectograms above we could see that there is a pattern in the color scale for most emergency audios and they always leave a fainting trail where the decibals (In our case the color scale we see) keep reducing over time.
+This is a great differentiating factor between Emergency and Non-Emergency audios as non-emergency audios produce either very low decibal sound or they don't leave a fainting trail.
+These images of mel spectrograms could be great for feeding into a deep learning model for differentiating emergency audios from non-emergency audios

 ### Results
 #### Before Data Augmentation